lokeshagg13/Smart-World/tasks.md

 1. Handle mobile tablet mode and laptop mode
 2. Distance to target and ETA to be shown for selected cars.
+3. Check for collisions with other cars.
+4. Fill world with N random cars.
+5. Car sounds for acceleration.
+6. Only allow placements of traffic lights near the road intersections with degree > 2 (max distance of say 100).
+7. Downloads in youtube for deploying this app.
+8. Show cars that reach target in a better way

 # P1 - Immediate

-1. Show cars that reach target in a better way
-2. Bike can be made bigger.
-3. Convert pedcount in crossing to an array of pedestrian objects that are visible on the map

 # Done